Business Library

 • export references into text documents.

-In the Moodle course Literature Management, BFH students and employees of the BFH will find instructions and training information about the following citation management programmes
+In the Moodle course Literature Management, BFH students and employees receive instructions and training dates for the reference management software Zotero.

 Team